Recovering Stolen Assets: Keystone Helps Retrieve Millions From a Decedent’s Financial Abusers

 - Who We Help

-Our client came to us for help after the untimely death of her brother.
+A client came to us for help after the untimely death of her brother.
 He passed away unexpectedly after having suffered with mental illness for years.
-Initially, it was believed that he died with minimal assets apart from his home.
-However, after Keystone successfully got its client appointed as the administrator of the estate, she discovered that the decedent actually owned assets worth upward of $60 million.
-Combing through the decedent’s financial documents, she had noticed a series of suspicious transactions.
-She suspected that her brother’s former “caregivers” had been siphoning money and other valuable property from him.
+Initially, it was believed he died with minimal assets apart from his home.
+However, after Keystone helped his sister become administrator of the estate, she made a shocking discovery: Her brother actually had owned assets worth upward of $60 million.

-Regrettably, the decedent’s physical and mental deterioration eventually led to his untimely death.
-Understanding that these “caregivers” had taken advantage of her brother at his most vulnerable time for their own personal gain, our client was committed to obtaining justice for her brother and hired Keystone, in conjunction with co-counsel, to help recover the assets that had been stolen.
+Regrettably, the decedent’s physical and mental decline eventually led to his untimely death.
+After discovering that these “caregivers” had taken advantage of her brother at his most vulnerable for their own personal gain, our client was committed to obtaining justice for her brother and hired Keystone, in conjunction with co-counsel, to help her recover the assets his “caregivers” had stolen.

-It is an unfortunate reality that persons – especially elderly persons and dependent adults suffering from mental illness – who are incapacitated and/or socially isolated are more susceptible to financial exploitation through undue influence and fraud than people who are fully competent.
-Our probate attorneys routinely handle cases in which financial abuse perpetrated against an elderly and/or mentally incapacitated person has led the elderly and/or incapacitated person to surrender some or all of their assets to their abusers or drastically alter their estate plans to disproportionately favor them.
+Our probate attorneys routinely handle cases in which financial abuse perpetrated against an incapacitated person has caused that person to surrender some or all of their assets to their abusers and/or drastically alter their estate plans to disproportionately favor them.
 While physical abuse tends to be somewhat detectable, financial abuse tends to be subtle, possibly taking the form of undue influence or fraud.
-When someone alters their estate plan at the urging of their abusers, it can lead to their surviving loved ones having to bring a will or trust contest to try to have the document invalidated.
+When someone alters their estate plan at the urging of their abusers, it can lead to their surviving loved ones having to bring a will contest or trust contest to try to have the ill-gotten document invalidated.